sachasayan/minstrel/memory-bank/projectBrief.md

 - The model must output ONLY within XML tags at the top level of its response.
 - The model must use Markdown (within the relevant xml tag) as its syntax when writing files such as Skeleton, Outline, and Chapter-1
 - The model must always begin with a <think> section, briefly explaining what it understands to be the current intent.
 This is hidden from the customer, but used for debugging.
 - If the model thinks it is being asked to write to a file, it must first <read_file> for that file if it hasn't been provided.
+(Note: `<read_file>` now refers to reading data from the active project state).
 - The model can use tools like <write_file> to perform actions via the service.
+(Note: `<write_file>` now translates to updating data in the active project state).
 - The model must always end with a <message> section, briefly explaining the actions it has performed to the customer in first person, such as: "I've written Chapter 3."

 ---